Career Timeline of Greg Gutfeld: Major Achievements and Milestones

 2005: Contributor to The Huffington Post

-In 2006, Greg Gutfeld's contract with Maxim magazine in the U.K. expired without renewal after losses in readership.
+In 2006, Gutfeld's contract with Maxim magazine in the U.K. expired without renewal after losses in readership.

-February 5, 2007: Red Eye Premiere
+February 5, 2007: Red Eye Debut

 2007: Gutfeld Hosts Red Eye

-October 2008: Leaves The Huffington Post
+October 2008: Departure from The Huffington Post

 July 11, 2011: Co-host on The Five

-2013: Departure of Bill Schulz from Red Eye
+2013: Bill Schulz Leaves Red Eye

-February 2015: Leaves Red Eye
+February 2015: Departure from Red Eye

 May 2015: The Greg Gutfeld Show Premiere

-May 31, 2015: Premiere of The Greg Gutfeld Show
+May 31, 2015: The Greg Gutfeld Show Launch

-2015: Gutfeld Ends Hosting Red Eye
+2015: End of Red Eye Hosting

 In February 2021, it was announced that The Greg Gutfeld Show would move to weeknights.

-March 10, 2021: New Weeknight Show Announced
+March 10, 2021: Gutfeld!
+Premiere Announced

 On March 10, 2021, it was announced that the new weeknight show would be called Gutfeld! and premiere on April 5.

-March 2021: The Greg Gutfeld Show Transition to Weeknights
+March 2021: The Greg Gutfeld Show Transition

 August 2021: Gutfeld!
-Overtakes Colbert in Ratings
+Ratings Success

-In August 2021, Gutfeld! overtook The Late Show with Stephen Colbert in the nightly ratings, becoming the highest-rated late-night talk show in the United States.
+In August 2021, Gutfeld! overtook The Late Show with Stephen Colbert in nightly ratings, becoming the highest-rated late-night talk show in the United States.